Acts 25:1-18 NIV

 Why was this so important?

-The Word of God was taught by the priests.
-But there
+* The Word of God was taught by the priests.
+But there was a major flaw in their teaching.

-2 Peter
+* 2 Peter 2:1-3 NIV

 [1]But there were also false prophets among the people, just as there will be false teachers among you.
-They will secretly introduce destructive heresies, even denying the sovereign Lord who bought them bringing swift destruction on themselves.
+They will secretly introduce destructive heresies, even denying the sovereign Lord who bought them —bringing swift destruction on themselves.
 [2] Many will follow their depraved conduct and will bring the way of

 truth into disrepute.
 [3] In their greed these teachers will exploit you with fabricated stories.
 Their condemnation has long been hanging over them, and their destruction has not been sleeping.